Thai rubber glove maker Sri Trang plans IPO to raise $480 mln

-The rubber glove maker booked revenue of 3.79 billion baht in the three months ending in March, up 25% from 2.98 billion baht a year ago.
+The rubber glove maker, a subsidiary of the country's biggest natural rubber producer Sri Trang Agro Industry Pcl STA.BK, booked revenue of 3.79 billion baht in the three months ending in March, up 25% from 2.98 billion baht a year ago, according to the filing.

 The company said sales had increased partly due to the COVID-19 pandemic.

-Gross profits nearly doubled in the first quarter this year, jumping 79.7% to 706.6 million baht, also helped by lower oil prices.
+Gross profit nearly doubled in the first quarter this year, jumping 79.7% to 706.6 million baht, also helped by lower oil prices.

-The IPO period will be between June 23 to 25 and the company plans to sell 438.78 million shares, priced at 34 baht each.
+The IPO period will be between June 23-25 and the company plans to sell 438.78 million shares, priced at 34 baht each.
+The first trading day is slated for July 2, it said in a statement.

-The funds raised will be used for to expand production capacity and improve efficiency between 2020 until 2026, and to pay off debt.
+The funds raised will be used for to expand production capacity and to pay off debt.

-Sri Trang Gloves's facilities in Thailand have a production capacity of 32.6 billion gloves per year.
+Sri Trang Gloves's facilities in Thailand have a production capacity of 32.6 billion gloves per year, aiming to produce 100 billion by 2032.

+Thailand is the world's biggest producer of natural rubber, including latex, and has planned for years to increase domestic use to boost prices.

+Thailand exports latex to Malaysia, where the world's biggest medical glove marker Top Gloves TPGC.KL posted a 366% jump in third quarter profits on increasing protective gear demand.

-After the share sale, its parent company Sri Trang Agro Industry Pcl STA.BK will reduce holdings from 73% to 50.7%.
+After the share sale, its parent company Sri Trang Agro Industry will reduce holdings from 73% to 50.7%.

 ($1 = 31.0200 baht)